Skip to main content

 Map

-While a total optic is focused on one value and a partial optic is focused on zero or one value, a mapped optic is focused on multiple values.
+While by default an optic is focused on one value, and a partial optic on zero or one value, a mapped optic is focused on multiple values.

 To illustrate that let's create a new state holding US national parks: